-The site is suitable for high density development given its location; a minimum of 25 dwellings is acceptable if redeveloped for a mix of uses, but the level of housing could be increased significantly dependant on the overall balance of uses.
+The site is suitable for high density development given its location; a minimum of 20 dwellings is expected.

 This site is in a single ownership, and is suitable and available for development within the plan period.
 It is being actively promoted by the landowner.